Stocks close higher, led by gains for tech; bond yields drop

 The discussions signal that the Fed is moving closer to a decision to taper those purchases, though most analysts don’t expect a reduction until late this year.
 After the last meeting, Fed policymakers said they planned to raise interest rates as soon as 2023, which was sooner than the market expected.

-Bond yields have moved steadily lower the past month, with a particularly steep drop the past two days.
-It's an unusual occurrence for the bond market given there's been no economic data to imply an economic slowdown or deflation.
-In fact, the data for several weeks has shown the opposite — an economic growing quickly out of the pandemic, and inflation tied to demand for raw materials and workers.
+“The bond market is agreeing with what the Fed has talked about in terms of transitory inflation and maybe going a step further and saying we’re not real sure about how resilient this recovery is going to be once some of the stimulus starts to fade,” said Willie Delwiche, investment strategist at All Star Charts.
+“If there’s some uncertainty about equities, investors are taking this chance to move back into bonds a little bit."

+Longer-term Treasury yields have tumbled since the spring as traders back away from big bets built on expectations for a powerful pickup in inflation and economic growth.

-The benchmark 10-year Treasury note was trading at 1.32%, down from 1.37% the day before.
-A month ago, the 10-year note was trading at around 1.62%.
+The yield on the 10-year Treasury sank as low as 1.28% Wednesday, down from its perch above 1.75% in March.
+A month ago, it was trading at around 1.62%.
 The last time bond yields moved lower so quickly was in March 2020 when the pandemic effectively shut down the U.S. economy.

+Longer-term yields tend to move along with investors' expectations for inflation and economic growth, and both are still very strong and much higher than they’ve been in recent years.
+But investors along Wall Street increasingly suspect they’ve already topped out as the economy moves past the initial catapult phase of its recovery from the pandemic.

+A report on Tuesday showed growth in the U.S. services industry slowed last month, for example, and by more than economists expected.

 Lower bond yields can be good for many parts of the economy, however.
 Mortgage rates are tied closely to bond yields, and government borrowing costs fall when the cost of issuing bonds decreases.